We traditionally think of your mind as being divided into two aspects – the conscious and the unconscious (sometimes called the subconscious).

 Now there’s an idea for a new product.Read THE BLOG

 Low self-esteem is a constant theme that runs through much of my client work.
-By no means to do all potential clients come to me asking for help in raising self-esteem of course, but it often comes up as an issue.
+By no means to do all potential clients come to me asking for help with this issue, of course, but it often comes up.

 One person comes to me about his relationship challenges and through exploration we come to the conclusion that his partner is not able to respect him because he does not adequately respect himself.(more…)